 Manicure and Pedicure Products are designed to cleanse, exfoliate and moisturize hands and feet.
 They may contain a large variety of ingredients.
 Many products have multiple functions and may fall into more than one category.
 The major categories are as follows: Soaks are designed to cleanse and soften skin nails in preparation for the rest of the manicure or pedicure service.
 Soaks may be sold as liquid concentrates or as crystals, both of which are added to water to make the soak solution.
+In either case, some sort of surfactant (= soap) is usually present to clean the skin.

 Nail Products are products that are used to color the nails, to protect them against damage, to soften and condition cuticles, and to supplement the nails.
 They include nail polish and enamels and nail polish and enamel removers.